idugalic/micro-company/README.md

 Please, follow the instructions in the console log, and have fun :)

-#### Run microservices on Docker Swarm (mode) - AWS cluster (docker version: 1.13.0 rc2 beta31)
+#### Run microservices on Docker Swarm (mode) - AWS cluster

-Docker Engine 1.12 includes swarm mode for natively managing a cluster of Docker Engines called a swarm. https://docs.docker.com/engine/swarm
+Docker Engine 1.12+ includes swarm mode for natively managing a cluster of Docker Engines called a swarm. https://docs.docker.com/engine/swarm

 We will deploy services on AWS infrastucture.
 So you have to prepare it:

-- Step1:  Register for AWS - beta (https://beta.docker.com/docs/).
-- Step2:  Login to your account as a root, and create user (not root) that will be used latter. (http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console)
+- Step 1: Login to your AWS account as a root, and create user (not root) that will be used latter. (http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console)
-- Step3:  Create Your Key Pair Using Amazon EC2.
+- Step 2: Create Your Key Pair Using Amazon EC2.
 Please not that the key will be downloaded by the browser.
 In my case it is '/Users/idugalic/.ssh/idugalic.pem'. (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
-- Step4:  Once You have registered for Docker AWS Beta, create stack on AWS by using CloudFormation template - Follow the instructions in the email from Docker.
+- Step 3: Create stack on AWS by using CloudFormation template - https://blog.docker.com/2016/11/docker-aws-public-beta/ (https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=Docker&templateURL=https://docker-for-aws.s3.amazonaws.com/aws/beta/aws-v1.13.0-rc2-beta12.json)
-- Step 5 Run the script bellow and follow instructions.
+- Step 4: Run the shell script bellow and follow instructions.

 ```bash